Small Grants ProgramOverview

 “The lifting power of many wings can achieve twice the distance of flying alone.”

-The Board of Directors of the Coalition offers biannual small grant awards of up to $10,000.00 per grant.
-In keeping with the mission of the Coalition, the purpose of the grant awards is to BUILD CAPACITY in the disability community.
+The Coalition's Board of Directors offers biannual small grant awards of up to $10,000.00 per grant.
+In keeping with the mission of the Coalition, the grant awards must BUILD CAPACITY in the disability community and include a sustainability plan.

 What is Capacity Building?